apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} onZeroAxisIndex(number)

-When mutiple axes exists, this option can be used to specify which axis can be "onZero" to.
+When multiple axes exists, this option can be used to specify which axis can be "onZero" to.
 {{ /if }}

 ##${prefix} symbol(string|Array) = 'none'